alfrix/docs/docs/guides/windows.md

 # Getting Started with RetroArch

-## Installing RetroArch
+## Installing and Updating RetroArch

-You can either download a stable release [here](https://buildbot.libretro.com/stable/1.3.6/windows/) or a current nightly [here](https://buildbot.libretro.com/nightly/windows/).
+Download a stable release [here](https://buildbot.libretro.com/stable) or a current nightly [here](https://buildbot.libretro.com/nightly/windows/).
 There are several files you can download in these folders.
-For a new installation you want **RetroArch.7z**.
+For a new installation you want **RetroArch.7z** or the latest setup package (**RetroArch-20XX-XX-XX-setup.exe**).

-Extract **RetroArch.7z** in a folder that doesn't require administrator permissions such as *C:\Users\yourusername\RetroArch*.
-Don't install to *Program Files* or your Windows folder.

-This distribution method has several advantages:

-- It's portable
+Both options are identical, the only difference is that one is a self extracting installer, and the other one an archive you have to extract manually.
+Both are portable installation which means the RetroArch setup is:
 - It's self-contained
 - It doesn't need users to guess random locations for configurations files
-- It's easy to update
+- It's easy to update by just replacing files

-## Updating RetroArch
+If you pick the archive package, extract it in a folder that doesn't require administrator permissions such as *C:\Users\yourusername\RetroArch*.
+Don't extract it to *Program Files* or your Windows folder.
+You can update the installation by downloading the latest **20XX-XX-XX-RetroArch.7z** package and overwriting the executable.

+If you pick the installer package we recommend to use the default location, follow the installation steps and you should be good to go.
+You can update the installer version by downloading the latest version and re-running the installer.

+!!!
+Warning
     If you were running a stable release prior to 1.4.0. you will need to update the system libraries.
-You can do so by downloading the full **RetroArch.7z** package or grabbing **redist.7z** from the download locations.
+You can do so by downloading the full **RetroArch.7z** package or **redist.7z** from the download locations.
-To update RetroArch it's enough to download the current dated **2017-XX-XX_RetroArch.7z** and extract it on-top of your existing installation.

 ## Using RetroArch
-### First Run

-At first you will be greeted by this screen:
+On the first run you will be greeted by this screen:

 ![Screenshot](images/windows/first_run.png)

-This is one of three production ready menu drivers.
-It is called XMB and it tries to follow PS3 XMB menu layout as closely as possible.
+From here you can launch content, change settigns and build up your content collection

-### Navigation
+### Basic Navigation

 The menu is designed with gamepad navigation in mind but it does have keyboard support.
 The keyboard controls are: